The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Measuring Vagal Tone

 One of the best ways to measure your vagal tone is by tracking your heart rate variability (HRV).
 This is the time between each beat per minute and how much variation and time.
-Obviously, this changes over time but the higher the HRV the better the vagus nerve is functioning.
-High vagal tone correlates with high HRV and means, as I've already mentioned good adaptability to stress.

 8 Ways To Improve Vagal Tone